edogambacorta/swiss-real-estate-app/memory-bank/activeContext.md

    - Updated usage instructions to include canton-specific functionality
    - Expanded the features list to highlight canton-related capabilities

+5. Installed Watchdog module:
+   - Added Watchdog to requirements.txt
+   - Updated techContext.md to include Watchdog in the list of technologies used

 ## Current Focus

 - Enhancing the application with comprehensive canton-based functionality
 - Ensuring accurate and up-to-date canton-specific data and analysis
 - Improving user experience with canton-level insights and filtering
 - Maintaining robust error handling and API security measures
+- Exploring potential uses for Watchdog in automating tasks and monitoring file system events

 ## Next Steps